-During the year ended December 31, 2022, the Board of Directors approved awards of restricted stock units with performance-based vesting ("PSUs") from the 2018 Plan.
+During the year ended December 31, 2023, no restricted stock units with performance-based vesting ("PSUs") from the 2018 Plan were granted, however, 2.8 million PSUs were outstanding as of December 31, 2023.
 Each PSU represents one equivalent share of our common stock to be awarded upon vesting at the end of the performance periods, if specific performance goals set by the Board of Directors are achieved.
 No PSUs will vest if the performance goals are not met.
 The fair value of these PSUs is based on the closing price of our common stock on the date of grant.
 The Company assesses the probability of achieving the performance goals on a quarterly basis.
 Changes in our assessment of the probability results in adjustments to stock-based compensation, which may include either a cumulative catch-up of expense or a reduction of expense depending on whether the likelihood of vesting has increased or decreased, that is recognized in the period such determination is made.
 The PSUs do not entitle participants to the rights of holders of common stock, such as voting rights, until the shares are issued.
 PSUs that are expected to vest are net of estimated future forfeitures.

-The following table summarizes the PSUs activity for the year ended December 31, 2022 (in thousands, except per share data):
+The following table summarizes the PSUs activity for the year ended December 31, 2023 (in thousands, except per share data):

 Number of Shares Weighted- Average Grant Date Fair Value

-Balance at December 31, 2021 113 \$ 79.60

-Granted 4,124 \$ 5.57

-Forfeited (961) \$ 12.12

 Balance at December 31, 2022 3,276 \$ 6.21

+Granted \$

+Forfeited (431) \$ 5.58

+Balance at December 31, 2023 2,845 \$ 6.30

-The Company did not grant any stock options or awards with performance-based or market-based vesting conditions during the year ended December 31, 2020.
-As of December 31, 2022 and 2021, the vesting of the PSUs was not deemed probable.
-Accordingly, no stock-based compensation expense related to these awards has been recognized during the years ended December 31, 2022 and 2021.
-As of December 31, 2022, total unrecognized compensation expense relating to PSUs was \$20.3 million over a weighted-average period of 1.25 years and the aggregate intrinsic value of PSUs was \$27.6 million.
+No stock-based compensation expense related to the PSUs has been recognized during the years ended December 31, 2023 and 2022 as the achievement of the performance conditions were not deemed probable and the remaining vesting period is undeterminable.
+As of December 31, 2023, total unrecognized compensation expense relating to PSUs was \$17.9 million and the aggregate intrinsic value of PSUs at December 31, 2023 was \$7.8 million.